 Breast cancer is the second-most common cancer (after skin cancer) in women today, currently affecting more than 3 million women.
-That’s a big reason to maintain your breast health with the help of your expert OB/GYN at New England Women’s Healthcare in Woburn, Massachusetts.
+That’s a big reason to maintain your breast health with the help of your expert OB/GYN at New England Women’s Healthcare in Woburn and Wilmington, Massachusetts.
 Click the online scheduler or call the office to make your appointment today.

 It depends on your specific situation and needs.
 This simple exam is a good way to check for lumps or other problems in your breasts, but it doesn’t replace mammograms.
 Your New England Women’s Healthcare OB/GYN will recommend a specific schedule for you.

 The American College of Obstetricians and Gynecologists says that women age 25-39 may need a clinical breast exam every 1-3 years, and women 40 and up should have annual exams.

 A mammogram, which is essentially an X-ray image of your breast tissue, is an excellent tool for breast cancer detection because it can sometimes show breast cancer up to three years before you can feel it as a lump.

 The exact time to start mammograms depends on your risk factors and your specific situation.
 Most women need to have their first mammogram at age 40.
 After that, your New England Women’s Healthcare OB/GYN will recommend a schedule for you.